 You must follow any health directions that apply to how your business must operate, and ensure that you are meeting your obligations under the OHS Act.
 Employees must also comply with their duties under the OHS Act.

-Employees in the meat and poultry processing industry are not exposed to coronavirus (COVID-19) through the meat products they handle, however there is the potential for an increased risk of exposure to coronavirus (COVID-19) due to tasks that normally require close interaction between employees such as processing lines and the rapid nature of the work.
+Employees in the meat and poultry processing industry are not exposed to COVID-19 through the meat products they handle, however there is the potential for an increased risk of exposure to COVID-19 due to tasks that normally require close interaction between employees such as processing lines and the rapid nature of the work.

 Employees have a duty to take reasonable care of their own and others health and safety in the workplace, and cooperate with their employers about any action they take to comply with the OHS Act or Regulations.

-Employers must identify hazards and assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and assess the level of risk to the health of employees from exposure to COVID-19 at their workplace.
 This must be done in consultation with health and safety representatives (HSRs), if any, and employees, so far as is reasonably practicable.

 Each group of employees in the workplace should be considered, from delivery of raw product to final product.
 This may include such areas as kill floor, plucking, boning, manufacturing, packaging, storage, warehouse, forklift movement, cleaning, maintenance, and cafeteria staff.

-Some of the main factors that could contribute to meat and poultry employees contracting coronavirus (COVID-19) are:
+Some of the main factors that could contribute to meat and poultry employees contracting COVID-19 are: